stormpath/stormpath-framework-spec/password-reset.md

 {
   "sptoken": "the sent token",
   "password": "new password"
-  "passwordAgain": "new password"
 }
 ```

-Before making a network request to Stormpath, the `password` and `passwordAgain` parameters should be checked to make sure they match.

-* If the check fails, re-render the change password form (see **Error Responses** below).

-* If the check passes, the Stormpath API should be invoked to consume the token and reset the password.
+-The Stormpath API should be invoked to consume the token and reset the password.

 **Success Responses**